Kristina01111000/Drws_site/README.md

 - Prepare for an email blast for next week
 - Try getting images from bigstock that he already owns for the slides
-- Get rid of all horoscope mentions
-- Go through the registration stuff and add links to the patreon and also remove anything about it being free etc
-- Add a link to the 30 day challenge download page
 - Make a new pdf on the fourissimo page to get rid of the 48 thing in the tab when it opens
 - On fourissimo page see if there is a way to accept attachments
 - Put numbers back in front of the lessons on the learning program page ie Lesson 1, lesson 2